World refined copper market in 42,000 tonne surplus in April -ICSG

-June 20 (Reuters) - The global refined copper market had a 42,000 tonne surplus in April, compared with a 3,000 tonne surplus the previous month, the International Copper Study Group (ICSG) said in its latest monthly bulletin on Tuesday.
+June 20 (Reuters) - The global refined copper market had a surplus of 42,000 tonnes in April, compared with a 3,000-tonne surplus the previous month, the International Copper Study Group (ICSG) said in its latest monthly bulletin on Tuesday.

 World refined copper output was 2.307 million tonnes and consumption was 2.265 million tonnes, the ICSG said.